dezhic/PrivacyPreservingKYC/report.md

 - AES-256 encryption results in large circuits.
 For instance, our circuit uses the plain AES-256-CTR circuit to encrypt just 32 bytes of data, but has more than 120,000 constraints and generates a 21.7MB R1CS file!
 We should find some _zk-friendly_ alternatives for token symmetric encryption.
 - For clearer demonstrations, we used the uncompressed form of Baby Jubjub points in the project (two 254-bit integers).
 In practice, we can pack a point into one single 255-bit integer to improve efficiency.

+__Adapt to a Common Elliptic Curve__ &nbsp; We use the Baby Jubjub curve in this project, which is a special curve designed for zkSNARKs and the only reliable curve available at the moment.
+However, it is not widely used in practice.
+We may want to consider adapting the project to a more common elliptic curve, such as the Ed25519 curve.
+As a prerequisite, this will need an _efficient_ circom implementation of the curve.

 __Reconsider Proving Systems__ &nbsp; We use the Groth16 proving system in this project.
 However, we may want to consider other proving systems in practice, because Groth16 requires a trusted setup for each circuit.
 A trusted setup usually involves multiple trusted parties to guarantee the security of the setup.
 It may not be practical to go through such a process for each circuit.